CaioPenhalver/highlighter/README.md

 # Highlighter

-An easy way to serialize ruby ojects :)
+An easy way to serialize ruby objects :)

 ## Installation